 Any investigation of the theology of the early British Gothic must engage with 'the prevailing critical view' of the Gothic as 'a means of anti-Catholic expression'.
 Such anti-Catholic readings are underpinned by an assumption, articulated by Victor Sage, that there is a single dominant theology in the Gothic that is 'predominantly if not exclusively' Protestant.
 This idea of a monolithic Protestant identity, self-defined in contrast to a feudal and barbaric Catholicism as monstrous other, allows for the Gothic to be read as denominational propaganda.
-However, there have been attempts to revise, investigate or nuance the supposed anti-Catholic and pro-Catholic readings of the Gothic is found in Maria Purves' The Gothic and Catholicism (2009) and Hoeveler's rebuttal in The Gothic Ideology (2014).
+However, there have been attempts to revise, investigate or nuance the supposed anti-Catholicism of the Gothic.
+The most recent manifestation of the controversy between anti-Catholic and pro-Catholic readings of the Gothic is found in Maria Purves' The Gothic and Catholicism (2009) and Hoeveler's rebuttal in The Gothic Ideology (2014).
 As these texts provide an overview of dominant trends in criticism, I will use them to map the debate throughout this chapter, referring to other anti- and pro- Catholic readings only when they diverge from or significantly add to those found in these two pivotal texts.